 Want to build stronger relationships with your customers?
-Search engine optimisation (SEO) can help to strengthen the bond.
+Search engine optimization (SEO) can help to strengthen the bond.

-You can also optimise assets such as images or videos.
+You can also optimize assets such as images or videos.
 This might involve using a photo to create URLs for specific channels like Amazon.
 For example, a retailer might use the product code and description of a shirt to name the image ‘red t-shirt.’
-Optimising the images helps Google identify what the photo is about.
+Optimizing the images helps Google identify what the photo is about.
 As a result, the SEO value of the product will increase.